AdobeDocs/commerce-pwa-studio/src/pages/integrations/pagebuilder/custom-components/index.md

 To help explain the process of creating a custom Page Builder component, we frequently refer to a component called `ExampleQuote`.
 We built this component as the PWA counterpart to the example Quote content type found on the [GitHub pagebuilder-examples repo][].

-If you want to follow along with these topics more closely, [download and install the PageBuilderQuote module][] in your Magento instance and use it to fulfill the prerequisites previously mentioned.
+If you want to follow along with these topics more closely, [download and install the PageBuilderQuote module][] in your backend instance and use it to fulfill the prerequisites previously mentioned.

 ## Home page in Admin

-The first prerequisite is to add and save your custom content type to your Magento Home page in Admin.
+The first prerequisite is to add and save your custom content type to your Home page in the Admin.
 Here we see the Quote content type saved to the Home page in the Admin:

 ![PageBuilderQuote in Admin](images/PageBuilderQuoteAdmin.png)

 ## Home page on Storefront

-The second prerequisite is to ensure that your custom content type renders successfully in the storefront of your Magento instance.
+The second prerequisite is to ensure that your custom content type renders successfully in the storefront of your backend instance.
 Here we see the Quote content type rendered on the Home page of a Luma storefront:

 ![PageBuilderQuote on Storefront](images/PageBuilderQuoteStorefront.png)